AravindMA/Red-Wings/README.md

 # bloodbank
-created using react.js express node.js and postgresql
+created using REACT.js EXPRESS NODE and POSTGRESQL